davehdo/bill-up/README.md

 # Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+[Contact support](https://goo.gl/forms/jda0BqTuRx1MI83u2) and we’ll help you sort it out.